Maximize Your Savings: Life Insurance Tax Benefits in India

 Scenarios Where You can Claim Tax Benefits on Life Insurance

-You can claim tax benefits on life insurance policies for:
+You can claim tax benefits on life insurance policies (under the old tax regime) for:

 • Yourself: If you pay premiums for your own policy, you can claim Section 80C deductions.